 How do you define it?

-Is your success defined by society to pursue happiness by chasing external factors?
+- Is your interpretation of success defined by society to pursue happiness by chasing external factors?

-Are you following the path of earning a high paycheck so you can get the fancy car, buy the big house, get married, have children, and live happily ever after or some other variation of this belief?
+- Are you following the path of earning a high salary so you can get the fancy car, buy the big house, get the woman, have children, grow old, retire, and live happily ever after?

-Are you working hard to earn money so you can buy things to make you look “successful?”
+- Are you working hard to earn money so you can buy things you don’t truly “need” to make you look “successful?”

-Because you have been socially conditioned for years since you were young, it’s not surprising that you have this belief!
+Because you have been socially conditioned for years since you were young, it’s not surprising you have these beliefs.